Skill-404/TryHackMeStats/README.md

 The script uses TryHackMe's undocumented API which may change without notice.
 No authentication to TryHackMe is required to obtain the above.

+01/07/2026 - V2 introduced to support new API used by THM